KJKirchgesler/burger/README.md

-# burger
+# Eat-Da-Burger!
-A burger logger app with MySQL, Node, Express, Handlebars and a homemade ORM.
+A burger logger app using  MySQL, Node, Express, Handlebars and a homemade ORM.
+The app is available at: [https://eat-da-burger-cwru-kk.herokuapp.com/](https://eat-da-burger-cwru-kk.herokuapp.com/)